Skip to content

 • Water Dripping from Ceilings or Vents: This is always a sign of a serious problem that needs immediate expert attention.

 Attempting complex repairs without the right tools can cause more damage or void your warranty.
-Our experienced technicians at Colorado Bear Heating & Air can diagnose and fix the problem safely.

 Preventing Future Leaks: The Role of Maintenance and Climate